Emerald Ash Borer

 History

-The emerald ash borer was first discovered in the United States near Detroit, Michigan, in the summer of 2002.
-Horticulturalists were puzzled by the sudden decline and loss of hundreds of ash trees, which they attributed to a nonnative, highly destructive beetle, Agrilus planipennis, commonly called emerald ash borer (EAB).
+The emerald ash borer (EAB) was first discovered in the United States near Detroit, Michigan, in summer 2002.
+Horticulturalists were puzzled by the sudden decline and loss of hundreds of ash trees, which they attributed to a nonnative, highly destructive beetle, Agrilus planipennis, commonly called the emerald ash borer.

 Adult beetles are capable of flying approximately ½ mile from infestation sites.
 However, they can travel much longer distances through the transportation of infested firewood and nursery stock.